VincentTide/django-channels-celery-example/README.md

 ```

 ## How to Send Reply Back to Browser Client
-The code block below shows how to send a reply back to the browser that originated the task request. `reply_channel` contains a unique address in the form of `websocket.send!hjnsMbQPiefT`.
+The code block below shows how to send a reply back to the browser that originated the task request. `message.reply_channel.name` contains a unique address in the form of `websocket.send!hjnsMbQPiefT`.
 ```
 Channel(reply_channel).send({
     "text": json.dumps ({